Accelerating Trust-Region Methods: An Attempt to Balance Global and Local Efficiency: Abstract

 \section{Abstract}

-Historically speaking, it is hard to balance the global and local efficiency of second-order optimization algorithms.
-For instance, {the classical Newton's method possesses excellent local convergence but lacks global guarantees, often exhibiting divergence when the starting point is far from the optimal solution~\cite{more1982newton,dennis1996numerical}.
-In contrast, accelerated second-order methods offer strong global convergence guarantees, yet they tend to converge with slower local rate~\cite{carmon2022optimal,chen2022accelerating,jiang2020unified}.
-Existing second-order methods struggle to balance global and local performance, leaving open the question of how much we can globally accelerate the second-order methods while maintaining excellent local convergence guarantee.
-In this paper, we tackle this challenge by proposing for the first time the accelerated trust-region-type methods, and leveraging their unique primal-dual information.} Our primary technical contribution is \emph{Accelerating with Local Detection}, which utilizes the Lagrange multiplier to detect local regions and achieves a global complexity of $\tilde{O}(\epsilon^{-1/3})$, while maintaining quadratic local convergence.
-We further explore the trade-off when pushing the global convergence to the limit.
-In particular, we propose the \emph{Accelerated Trust-Region Extragradient Method} that has a global near-optimal rate of $\tilde{O}(\epsilon^{-2/7})$ but loses the quadratic local convergence.
-This reveals a phase transition in accelerated trust-region type methods: the excellent local convergence can be maintained when achieving a moderate global acceleration but becomes invalid when pursuing the extreme global efficiency.
-Numerical experiments further confirm the results indicated by our convergence analysis.
+Balancing global efficiency and local convergence remains a central challenge in second-order methods for unconstrained convex optimization problems.
+Newton’s method enjoys fast local convergence but may diverge when initialized far from the solution~\cite{more1982newton,dennisjr1996numerical}.
+In contrast, accelerated second-order methods provide global guarantees but typically suffer from slower local convergence~\cite{carmon2022optimal,chen2022accelerating,jiang2020unified}.
+This raises the fundamental question of to what extent global acceleration can be achieved without sacrificing strong local convergence.
+In this paper, we tackle this challenge by proposing the first accelerated trust-region-type methods and leveraging their inherent primal-dual information.
+Our primary contribution is \emph{Accelerated Trust-Region method with Local Detection}, which utilizes the Lagrange multiplier to detect local regions and achieves a global oracle complexity of $\tilde{O}(\epsilon^{-1/3})$, while maintaining quadratic local convergence.
+We further examine the trade-off that arises when global convergence is pushed to the limit.
+Specifically, we introduce the \emph{Accelerated Trust-Region Extragradient Method}, which achieves a global oracle complexity of $\tilde{O}(\epsilon^{-2/7})$ but no longer enjoys quadratic local convergence.
+This establishes a phase-transition-like in accelerated trust-region-type methods: quadratic local convergence is preserved under moderate global acceleration, but it breaks down when pursuing extreme global efficiency.
+Numerical experiments are consistent with the theoretical predictions and illustrate the global-local trade-off.